evekhm/DRLS-GCP/DevDeployment.md

 ```shell
 bash gke-deploy-env/gcp_prepare.sh
 ```
+This would create CLUSTER and SERVICE_ACCOUNT.
+Check the output of the terminal, since it would help with pointing the next steps.

+- You would need to connect to cluster to install the GitLab Agent on it.
+Check the command in the terminal output.
+- You would need to download the JSON key of the created Service Account, pointed in the output.

 ## 3. Gitlab Agent Setup
 > For this you need `Maintaner` rights to do yourself, or need this to be setup for your otherwise.